26 Best Phone Interview Tips to Get a Second Interview

 Phone Interview Tip #2: Prepare Ice Breaker Questions

-It’s important to tell the interviewer that an ice breaker question is being asked.
-It’s a fun, yet small game that can be played to create a connection.
+It’s imperative to tell the interviewer that an ice breaker question is being asked.
+A fun yet small game that can be played to create a connection.
 Ask one of the following ice breaker questions: